-- (a) If a person was charged with an offense involving marijuana or hashish that is legal under Chapter 18D of the General Statutes, and such person was convicted, such conviction shall be ordered to be automatically expunged no later than July 1, 2024, in the manner set forth in this section. - (b) The Administrative Office of the Courts shall determine which offenses meet the criteria for expunction set forth in subsection (a) of this section.
+- (a) If a person was charged with an offense involving marijuana or hashish that is legal under Chapter 18D of the General Statutes, and such person was convicted, such conviction shall be ordered to be automatically expunged no later than July 1, 2028, in the manner set forth in this section. - (b) The Administrative Office of the Courts shall determine which offenses meet the criteria for expunction set forth in subsection (a) of this section.
 Upon completing the determination required under this subsection, the Administrative Office of the Courts shall provide an electronic list of the offenses to the clerk of each superior court.
 Upon receipt of the electronic list required under this subsection, the clerk of each superior court shall prepare an order of expungement for each case that meets the criteria set forth in subsection (a) of this section and was finalized in his or her court.
 Upon completion of the order of expungement, the court shall order the expunction.
-Upon order of expungement, the clerk shall forward the petition to the Administrative Office of the Courts. - (c) No person as to whom such an order has been entered under this section shall be held thereafter under any provision of any law to be guilty of perjury, or to be guilty of otherwise giving a false statement or response to any inquiry made for any purpose, by reason of the person's failure to recite or acknowledge any expunged entries concerning apprehension, charge, or trial.
+Upon order of expungement, the clerk shall forward the petition to the Administrative Office of the Courts. - (c) No person as to whom such an order has been entered under this section shall be held thereafter under any provision of any law to be guilty of perjury, or to be guilty of otherwise giving a false statement or response to any inquiry made for any purpose, by reason of the person's failure to recite or acknowledge any expunged entries concerning apprehension, charge, or trial. - (d) The court shall also order that the conviction ordered expunged under this section be expunged from the records of the court and direct all law enforcement agencies bearing record of the same to expunge their records of the conviction.
+The clerk shall notify State and local agencies of the court's order as provided in G.S.
+15A-150.